The work by Distinguished Professor Feng Ding at UNIST has been published in the October 2022 issue of Nat. Nanotechnol.

-Their findings have been published in ACS Nano on May 23, 2018.
+Their findings have been published in Energy & Environmental Science on May 27, 2020.

 A novel catalyst has been developed to accelerate the overall reaction of water electrolysis, a promising option for the production of hydrogen.
 Through this, potentially more efficient hydrogen production may be attained.
 A research team,...
 Read More